I am your host, Owen Lorion, also known variously as OwenKL, Owen K. Laurion,

 A Brother up in Maine started this back in 1999, and I took it over about '04 when he entered the Grand line.
 I've enlarged it considerably since then, and now this website is huge, and probably my best.

 Not a Yahoo group, this is the subscription list for the newsletter of the Masonic Poets Society (MPS or MPoets for short) at Google Groups.
 It's supposed to be heptaweekly (once every 7 weeks), but often misses.

 OMRI, Online Masonic Research Institute, is a site I cooked up to make some of my notes about older magazines available on the web, then branched out to listing and reviewing forums and maillists.

 Pseudoku is a word game I invented based on sudoku.
 This link goes to the site, but specifically asks for the category "Masonic."

 This is the Masonic Fun page, which serves as a portal for my Pseudoku and Square And Compasses comic pages, as well as several other fun goodies I've cooked up.

 This group is intended for discussions of topics of interest to New Mexico Masons and affiliated bodies.
 I'm just the moderator, not the owner, but he mostly lets me take care of it.
 About one a month.

 This is one I put together for my home Masonic Lodge.
-It doesn't get updated nearly often enough.
+It still exists, but I'm no longer involved with the website.

 This is an Order of the Eastern Star chapter my wife belongs to.
 It was composed when she was Worthy Matron for the chapter in 2006, and hasn't been changed since.